bullhorn/invenias-api-docs/source/index.html.md

 This endpoint allows you to pass a search term and select, group, and filter Professional User entities to get a list of entities where the `DisplayFileAs` string matches <b>OR</b> partially matches the search term.

 <aside class="notice">
-Please note, each Professional User will have both a Person and User type entity.
-This endpoint will return information related to both the Person and User entities.
+Please note, each Professional User will have both a person and User type entity.
+This endpoint will return information related to both the Person and user entities.
 </aside>

 ### HTTP Request